UniMiBAnalyses/D6EFTStudies/README.md

     With a third argument, it becomes verbose and shows the averaged values as well.
     WARNING: it does not work after `cmsenv`.

+Config file examples can be found in the subfolders `generation/SSeu_RcW/Cards/`, `generation/SSeu_RcW_int/Cards/`, `generation/SSeu_RcW_bsm/Cards/`, where the `param_card.dat`, `run_card.dat` and `proc_card.dat` examples for same-sign WW and `cW` non zero are reported.
+The three folders refer to the SM case, the interference between SM and BSM and the BSM case respectively.

 ### analysis

   * `read_02.cpp` reads LHE files and produces sets of histograms